ascend4/ascend4/models/johnpye/fprops/PHASES.md

 phase may provide a trivial `elements` callback and no internal composition variables, while a spinel phase provides site-constrained composition callbacks and a model-specific entry minimizer.

+The first implementation should use these basis conventions:

+- `g(T,P,y)` is the Gibbs energy of one natural phase unit.
+For stoichiometric phases this is one species mole; for binary solution phases it is one mole of solution members; for the reduced spinel phase it is the same formula-unit/member basis already used by `spinel_phase_eval`.
+- `elements(..., a_out)` writes element contents for that same natural phase unit, in the phase model's declared element order.
+- Binary solution phases use `y[0]` as the fraction of member B, matching the current `solution_binary_g_molar(M,T,P,x,...)` convention where `x = n_b / (n_a + n_b)`.
+- Site-solution phases must report variable names, bounds, and any equality constraints needed to interpret their internal coordinates.
+  The first spinel implementation may expose member/site coordinates directly, but it must keep the charge and site-balance constraints inspectable.
+- Entry residuals are normalized by `R T` in public diagnostics and tests, even if internal minimizers also return dimensional J values.

 The first implementation can use simpler structs and function groups, but tests should be written around these capabilities.